Title - Research Guide

 Starting Out

-Begin by finding out if any memories or possessions have survived.
+Lambert brothers Begin by finding out if any memories or possessions have survived.
 A conversation recalled could fix a serviceman to a specific time and place.
-Medals awarded for wartime service will generally have the recipient's name, army number and regiment engraved on the rim.
+Medals awarded for wartime service will generally have the recipient's name, service number and regiment engraved on the rim.
 His regiment might also be given away in a cap or shoulder badge seen in a photographic portrait.

 A list of officers and men who joined the Accrington Pals prior to 1st July 1916 is available here.